Ex-Atlanta police officer testified that he feared for his life when he shot and killed 18-year-old

 During opening statements, Patterson said Griffin made a decision to commit a crime by stealing the unmarked patrol car and put Simmonds’ life in danger by doing so.

-Simmonds was off duty and not wearing his uniform when he stopped to fill up his car at a gas station on the night of Jan.
-15, 2019.
-Authorities said Griffin jumped into Simmonds’ driver seat while he was pumping gas and took off; it’s unclear if Griffin knew he it was a police car.

-The state’s first witness was Griffin’s mother, Gaysha Glover, who became emotional while recalling the events prior to the fatal shooting and how she learned of her son’s death.
+Griffin’s mother, Gaysha Glover, became emotional in court as she recalled learning of her son’s death.

 Credit: Miguel Martinez-Jimenez